YasmineBB/curated/README.md

 #### Libraries & Packages

 - Font Awesome - Used for the icons used across the site.
-- Favicon - Used to create the favicon.
-- Balsamiq - Used to create the wireframes.
-- DrawSQL - Used to create the database schema.
 - Google Developer Tools - Used for testing for example responsiveness and troubleshooting.
 - jQuery - JavaScript library to simplify tasks and event handling.
 - pillow - Python library to deal with images.